dataaxiom/ghcr-cleanup-action/README.md

 - Keeping a number of untagged images
 - Keeping a number of tagged images
 - Supports wildcard syntax for tag/exclude tag options
-- Validate multi architecture images have all platform digests packages
+- Validate multi architecture images have all platform packages

 ## Setup